Stander (film)

 Stander is a 2003 South African biographical film directed by Bronwen Hughes, about Captain André Stander, a South African police officer turned bank robber, starring Thomas Jane, who initially turned down the role.
-The filmmakers were able to talk to Allan Heyl, one of Stander's accomplices who was still imprisoned; Cor van Deventer, his police partner; and the warden of the prison where Andre was incarcerated.
+The filmmakers were able to talk to Allan Heyl, one of Stander's accomplices who was still imprisoned; Cor van Deventer, his police partner; and the warden of the prison where André was incarcerated.

 Plot

-Andre Stander is an officer with the South African Police, newly married with a rising reputation as the youngest captain on the force.
+André Stander is an officer with the South African Police, newly married with a rising reputation as the youngest captain on the force.
 He and his partner are assigned along with other officers to riot duty in the wake of the Soweto uprising.
 In the chaos of one of the riots in Tembisa, Stander shoots a young, unarmed protester, which deeply affects him and causes him to become disillusioned towards the apartheid system.
 One day on his lunch break Stander decides to spontaneously walk in and rob a bank.
 He thoroughly enjoys the rush and decides to embark on a spree of robberies, even responding to one in his official capacity as an officer.
 In the wake of these robberies, Cor Van Deventer, Stander's partner, leads a team assigned to take down the new bank robber.
 Eventually being able to see through Stander's disguises, Van Deventer's team finally makes the arrest.
 Stander is stripped of his position and sentenced to 32 years in prison.

 While in prison Stander meets two other men, Lee McCall and Allan Heyl, with whom he quickly fosters a friendship.
 The trio have grand plans of what they will do when they get out, even saying that when they do they will come back for each other.
 After a year or so in prison Stander and McCall go to play a rugby game with other prisoners.
 During the game they feign serious injury and are taken to the infirmary, where they knock the doctor unconscious and relieve the guards of their weapons.
 Shortly after their escape Stander and McCall return for Heyl, the three introduce themselves to each other as their new assumed names and proceed to rob a few banks, purchase a high-priced safehouse, and steal a yellow Porsche 911 Targa.